How do I avoid the long point-in-time recovery period of my Amazon RDS for MySQL instance?

 • The applied contents of the transaction logs that are part of the instance recovery.

-The following example scenarios cause PITR issues:
+The following are common scenarios that cause PITR to fail:

 • You use temporary tables, in-memory tables, and distributed transactions.
 For more information, see Diagnosing and resolving point-in-time restore failures.